Context and objectives

 A few key figures that illustrate this collaboration:

-The time it took to overhaul the RATP group’s jobs and skills repository, i.e. the matching of 5,500 job titles with 240 jobs and their skills.
+- 8 weeks: the time it took to overhaul the RATP group’s jobs and skills repository, i.e. the matching of 5,500 job titles with 240 jobs and their skills.

-The Trophée Innovation start-up/HRD “Espoir” in the Recruitment, Mobility and GPEC category won by Boostrs and the RATP group in 2019.
+- 1 trophy: the Trophée Innovation start-up/HRD “Espoir” in the Recruitment, Mobility and GPEC category won by Boostrs and the RATP group in 2019.

 Thanks to the solutions offered by Boostrs, it plans to halve the number of employees in a situation of permanent incapacity.